porsche-design-system/porsche-design-system/packages/components/src/components/icon/icon.examples.md

 ## Lazy loaded icon

 <p-inline-notification heading="Deprecation hint" state="warning" dismiss-button="false">
-  This property is deprecated and has no effect anymore.
+  Since the component is using the native 'loading="lazy"' attribute by default, this property is deprecated and has no effect anymore.
 Therefor, it will be removed with the next major release.
 </p-inline-notification>

 <Playground :markup="lazy" :config="config"></Playground>